vindar/tgx/docs/intro_basic.md

 ## Sub-images

 A sub-image is another Image object that points to a rectangular part of an existing image.
-It shares the same pixel buffer and clips drawing operations to its own rectangle:
+It shares the same pixel buffer and clips drawing operations to its own rectangle.
+Drawing coordinates are local to the sub-image:

 ~~~{.cpp}
 tgx::RGB32 buffer[320 * 240];